jasonleehs1018/Design-Portfolio/Project_7-Compression-Test/README.md

 ## Introducton

 The final section of this chapter involves compression tests.
 The main objective of the tests is to characterise the compression behaviour of the material including compression stiffness, evaluate predictions made in this chapter and investigate the failure strength of the laminate designs discussed in this chapter.
 Due to COVID-19, I was not able to perform the manufacture and test process myself, but Prof. Christopher York and Dr Periyasamy Manikandan kindly helped carry out the processes at the Singapore Institution of Technology.
-Double angle-ply laminate design, \textcolor{blue}{\textbf{\textit{d}}} with $\beta$ = -46.1\textdegree, isotropic, \textit{E-S} coupled and balanced and symmetric (BS) laminates with $\beta$ = 37.3\textdegree were manufactured, with 3 specimens tested for each design.
+Double angle-ply laminate design, \textcolor{blue}{\textbf{\textit{d}}} with $\beta$ = -46.1\textdegree, isotropic, <em>E-S</em> coupled and balanced and symmetric (BS) laminates with $\beta$ = 37.3\textdegree were manufactured, with 3 specimens tested for each design.
 The stacking sequences are listed in Chapter \ref{sec:4.2}.
 SE 84LV low temperature cure carbon fibre epoxy prepreg was used [14], the designed length, width and thickness of the laminates were: 150 mm, 25 mm and 3.30 mm, and a cross sectional area, $A$, of 82.5 mm\textsuperscript{2}.

 The unidirectional (UD) prepreg tape was rolled out and cut manually to the required fibre orientations and the plies were manually stacked according to the specified stacking sequences.
 To remove any voids or air gaps between plies during the lay-up process, debulking was performed in every 6 plies of stacking.
 Stacked laminates were then cured using an autoclave programmed to the recommendations given by the material supplier, where pressure and temperature are 1 bar and 80 \textcelsius.